lmoore36/workout-tracker-app-team/README.md

 This project uses the following design principles:
 1. **RESTful API**: The application follows RESTful design principles, allowing clients to interact with resources like workouts through standard HTTP methods (GET, POST, PUT, DELETE).
-2. **Flask and Flask-RESTful**: Flask is used as the web framework because it's lightweight and easy to extend.
-Flask-RESTful simplifies the development of REST APIs by offering built-in request handling and response generation.
+2. **Flask**: Dependencies:
+Flask-RESTful: defines resources as classes with methods inside
+Flask-CORS: used to allow a frontend to access the api for demonstration
+Flask-Migrate: handles automatic database updates
-3. **SQLite for Database**: SQLite is chosen as the database because it is lightweight and easy to set up for development.
-It stores the workouts and user data in a simple format.
+4. **SQLite for Database**: Project database, chosen for easy set up and storage.
+5. **SQLAlchemy**: Object-Relational Mapping (ORM) with easy interactions between Python development and the SQLite database.

 ## API Endpoints